githubtraining/write-a-ll-course/responses/09_first-action.md

 ### :keyboard: Activity: Write the first Learning Lab action for a response into your course's configuration file

-1. Edit the file in this pull request to add a respond type, referencing the file that you created for the response
+1. Edit the file in this pull request to add a respond type, referencing the file that you created for the response.

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>